 If you're filling out the paper FAFSA, you can find the school codes on the StudentAid.gov site.

 Not sure where you're applying before the October 1st deadline?
 Just list the schools that are possibilities and submit the FAFSA as soon as possible.
-You're better off not wasting any time.
-If you do change your mind you can update your FAFSA.
+You're much better off not wasting any time, and if you change your mind you can update your FAFSA.
 All the schools you list will receive the information you fill in on the FAFSA for their financial aid use so the quicker the better